A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Problem Formulation

 \subsection{Preliminaries}

-In this section, we introduce some definitions that will be used throughout the rest of this paper to characterize the performance of our proposed approach to subspace unmixing.
+In this section, we introduce some definitions that will be used throughout the rest of this paper to characterize the performance of our proposed approach to subspace unmixing under both the random directions model and the fixed mixing bases model.
 It is not too difficult to convince oneself that the ``hardness'' of subspace unmixing problem should be a function of the ``similarity'' of the underlying subspaces: \emph{the more similar the subspaces in $\cX_\Ns$, the more difficult it should be to tell them apart}.
 In order to capture this intuition, we work with the similarity measure of \emph{subspace coherence} in this paper, defined as: